What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome treated?

 There is no known cure for GBS.
 The goal of treatment is to prevent breathing problems and relieve symptoms.
-You will need to be hospitalized for treatment.
-Medications are used to control pain and other conditions that may be present.
-In addition, treatments, such as plasmapheresis or immunoglobulin administration, may be used to suppress the immune system and reduce inflammation caused by the immune system’s response to the disease.
+You will need to stay in the hospital for treatment.
+Medicines are used to control pain and other conditions that may be present.
+In addition, you may get treatments, such as plasmapheresis or immunoglobulin, to suppress the immune system and reduce inflammation caused by the immune system’s response to the disease.

 - Plasmapheresis is a procedure that removes the plasma (liquid part of the blood) and replaces it with other fluids.
 Antibodies are also removed with the plasma, which is thought to help reduce the symptoms of the disease.